 Ask to see a cross-section of the mattress.
 Look at details like the coil size and density of an innerspring mattress, and the foam density and size of ventilation holes on a foam mattress.

 For an innerspring mattress, consider a new box spring.
-Some sources say an old box spring can be kept if it's in good condition, but others say a new one will prolong the life of the mattress.
-Also, using an old foundation might void the mattress' warranty.
+Some sources say an old box spring can be kept if it's in good condition, but others say a new one will promote comfort and prolong the life of the mattress.
+Also, using an old foundation might void the mattress's warranty.

 Look for a comfort guarantee.
 Many retailers will give you a trial period of two weeks to three months on a new mattress.
-Each store has different rules, and there's usually a fee for returns or exchanges.
+Each store has different rules, and there may be a fee for returns or exchanges.
 Make sure to get the details in writing.

 Ask about disposal of your old mattress.
 Some stores offer free disposal; others will charge a fee.